mclemente/compendium-browser/README.md

 # Compendium Browser

+> This version only works for Foundry v0.4.4 and up.
+To use the previous version please visit https://github.com/syl3r86/compendium-browser/tree/pre-0.4.4

 A module to easily browse and filter spells as well as npcs loaded from compendie.

 ## Installation